Axway/amplify-central/content/en/docs/amplify_relnotes/20220330_ampc_agents_relnotes.md

 ## New features and enhancements

-The following new features and enhancements are available in this update.
+The following new features and enhancements are available in this update:

-* Agent have a better management of the team added to the Access Control List (ACL) when sharing environment across multiple teams: only the required teams are part of the ACL.
+* Agents can manage teams better when they are added to the Access Control List (ACL) and share environments across multiple teams: only the required teams are part of the ACL.

 ### Amplify Gateway agents enhancements

-* Discovery agent put a status message on the API Service when the API Service cannot be assigned to a team.
+* Discovery Agent adds a status message to the API Service when the API Service cannot be assigned to a team.
 Refer to status sub-resource of the APIService.
-This information will be soon visible in the UI under the Service registry.
+This functionality is coming soon to the WebUI under the Service Registry.

 ### Amplify AWS Gateway agents enhancements